 By the second half of the XVIII century the Tsar’s Courtyard in Izmailovo had become derelict.
-The situation changed in 1837 when Emperor Nicolas I made a decision to build on the island a military alms-house.
-The project was timed to the 25th anniversary of the victory in the Patriotic War of 1812.
+The situation changed in 1837 when Emperor Nicholas I made a decision to build on the island a military alms-house as well as to restore two ancient churches, a bell tower, the Bridge tower and the Tsar’s Courtyard.

 The alms-house was intended for the ex-servicemen of the Patriotic War of 1812, the Caucasian War as well as soldiers and officers who served in Semyonovsky, Preobrazhensky, Izmailovsky and other regiments.
 Nicholas I suggested that the northern and southern porches of the Intercession Cathedral should be disassembled and the almshouse buildings should be erected right against it.
 Architect Konstantin Thon brought the idea to life so that all the three buildings were connected through the ground floor to the cathedral and there was no need to go outside.

 The first and second floors of the main buildings housed old soldiers, the southern building included a soldier canteen, the eastern one – separate rooms for officers as well as a canteen and a library.
 The alms-house had a constantly operating hospital with a doctor, paramedics and nurses, there also was a laboratory and a drug store.

 Retired military men did not have to pay for their meals, treatment, dwelling and service dress.
 A special personnel with a General in charge of the alms-house provided perfect order, nutritious diet and wonderful care about the elderly residents.